This document is also available in Russian.

 The -x flag tells cog to delete the old generated output without running the generators.
 This lets you remove all the generated output from a source file.

 The -d flag tells cog to delete the generators from the output file.
-This lets you generate code in a public file but not have to show the generator to your customers.
+This lets you generate content in a public file but not have to show the generator to your customers.

 The -U flag causes the output file to use pure Unix newlines rather than the platform's native line endings.
 You can use this on Windows to produce Unix-style output files.